You need digital analytics because, without appropriate metrics, your social media strategy flounders.

 - Brands don’t measure the right things

-- Brands only measure bottom of the funnel actions
+- Brands only measure the bottom of the funnel actions

 - Brands don’t measure on a consistent basis

 - Brands give up on social media too fast

 Brands don’t measure

 Any number of brands complain they aren’t achieving success with social media marketing.
 When I ask what their analytics look like, they have NO clue.

 Metrics are a consistent problem for marketers.
 Either they don’t measure the effects of marketing strategies or the things they measure don’t impact marketing goals.
 Let’s address each problem separately.

 Why don’t brands measure the impact of their marketing strategies, whether digital or traditional?